canonical/postgresql-operator/README.md

 ## Description

-The Charmed PostgreSQL Operator deploys and operates the [PostgreSQL](https://www.postgresql.org/about/) database on machine clusters.
+This repository contains a [Juju Charm](https://charmhub.io/postgresql) for deploying [PostgreSQL](https://www.postgresql.org/about/) on virtual machines ([LXD](https://ubuntu.com/lxd)).
+To deploy on Kubernetes, please use [Charmed PostgreSQL K8s Operator](https://charmhub.io/mysql-k8s).

-This operator provides a Postgres database with replication enabled (one master instance and one or more hot standby replicas).
-The Operator in this repository is a Python script which wraps Postgres versions shipped by the Ubuntu focal series, providing lifecycle management and handling events (install, configure, integrate, remove, etc).
+This operator provides a PostgreSQL database with replication enabled: one primary instance and one (or more) hot standby replicas.
+The Operator in this repository is a Python script which wraps PostgreSQL versions shipped by the Ubuntu jammy series, providing lifecycle management and handling events (install, configure, integrate, remove, etc).

 ## Usage